siyamahesh/siyamahesh.github.io/content/about/index.md

 ---

-"My name is Siya and I am a senior in highschool. "
+My name is Siya and I am a senior in highschool.
-"I am interested in science subjects like biology and physics, but I also enjoy playing the guitar and Indian classical dance."
+I am interested in science subjects like biology and physics, but I also enjoy playing the guitar and Indian classical dance.

 This blog website is a place for me to learn more about coding while also sharing important aspects of my life.